 Helping Your Student Become an Independent Adult

-It is important for both students and their families to understand that while there are many privileges associated with being a member of the University of Illinois community, there are also important responsibilities.
+Although there are many privileges associated with being a member of the University of Illinois community, there are also important responsibilities.
 Illinois students are expected to:

 - actively seek out information